+Action Lead Resources Measure Deadline

+We will create a PKC PKC 70% March

+Carbon Emissions Corporate reduction in 2024/ongoing

+Reduction Plan as Asset Mgt carbon

+part of our One Plan/Property emissions

+Culture and Sport Services across all

+Estate programme buildings by

+for all PKC owned 2030: Year 1

+venues to deliver target to be

+defined

-Action Lead Resources Measure Deadline We will create a Carbon Emissions Reduction Plan as part of our One Culture and Sport Estate programme for all PKC owned venues to deliver the 2030 Just Transitions target PKC PKC Corporate Asset Mgt Plan/Property Services 70% reduction in carbon emissions across all buildings by 2030: Year 1 target to be defined March 2024/ongoing Contribute to and support the smallest green city in Europe ambitions by supporting local artists and makers participate in climate change conferences and events.
-PKC Cultural Forum Existing staff resource Local artists and creatives represented at relevant events Ongoing Promote knowledge of UN Sustainable Development Goals.
-PKC Existing staff resource Plan and deliver a social media awareness campaign Ongoing Support culture and creative environmental initiatives in local communities. СРК Existing staff resource Number of active members.
-Ongoing We will promote and support the principles of the Theatre Green Book in production activity to minimise environmental impact of our on-stage work.
-Perth Theatre and Concert Hall/other partners Existing staff resources Reduction in carbon emissions through production activity Baseline to be set 2023/24 We will work with Creative Carbon Scotland on using arts activity to promote active and sustainable travel opportunities to visit Perth and Kinross venues PKC/funded partners Existing staff resources Consultation and action plan in place March 2024
+the 2030 Just Transitions target 21/0 Contribute to and support the smallest green city in Europe ambitions by supporting local artists and makers participate in climate change conferences and events.
+PKC Cultural Forum Existing staff resource Local artists and creatives represented at relevant events Ongoing Promote knowledge of UN Sustainable Development Goals. РКС Existing staff resource Plan and deliver a social media awareness campaign Ongoing Support culture and creative environmental initiatives in local communities. СРК Existing staff resource Number of active members.
+Ongoing We will promote and support the principles of the Theatre Green Book in production activity to minimise environmental impact of our on- stage work.
+Perth Theatre and Concert Hall/other partners Existing staff resources Reduction in carbon emissions through production activity Baseline to be set 2023/24 We will work with Creative Carbon Scotland on using arts activity to promote active and sustainable travel opportunities to visit Perth and Kinross venues PKC/funded partners Existing staff resources Consultation and action plan in place March 2024 PFT is aiming to meet the targets in the Scottish Government Climate Change PFT Capital Funding • Minimum of 53% reduction in carbon emissions for the site based Working towards 2025